 After someone has been infected with a specific arbovirus, he/she is likely to be protected from that virus in the future.

-ii.
-It is important for travelers to be aware of exotic arboviral diseases and where they are occurring in the United States and in the world so they can protect themselves while traveling.
+It is important for individuals preparing for travel to be aware of exotic arboviral diseases and where they are occurring in both the United States and in the world so they can protect themselves while traveling.

 The best way to prevent arboviral infections is to avoid being bitten by mosquitoes, ticks, and sandflies that spread these diseases.
 Some steps you can take include: